yash30201/cs-notes/OS/notes/synchronisation.md

 1. Mutual exclusion
 2. Progress => If no process is in its critical section and any process want to execute its critical section then it must be allowed.
-3. Bounded waiting => After a process makes a request fir getting into critical section, there must be a limit for how many other process can get into their critical section.
+3. Bounded waiting => After a process makes a request for getting into critical section, there must be a limit for how many other process can get into their critical section.

 <br>